apie-lib/composite-value-objects/README.md

 ```

-Remember that the example has a constructor, but this is not required, but if you do forget to add one someone could use your
+Remember that the example has a constructor, but this is not required, but if you do forget to add one someone could misuser your
 value object incorrectly by just calling new ValueObject() without constructor arguments.
 You could also make a private constructor
-if you want people to make your value object with the fromNative method.
+to force people to use fromNative() to create your object.

 ### Optional fields
 By default all non-static fields are required and will throw an error if missing.
 To make a field optional you have 2 options.